 "The guy says something about having to read the obituaries first thing in the morning to make sure he's not in them."

-Gill pointed to the open newspaper on the small table in front of them. ''It's no joke.
-That's mine. ''
+Gill pointed to the open newspaper on the small table in front of them.
+"It's no joke.
+That's mine."

 "I really hope we can still be friends," you say.

 Scrolling back through the worst moments of your life, this is at the top.
 Up there between the rejection from Brown and your dog Sammie being hit by a car in fifth grade.

-Why Not a Duck?
 "Holiday Help Line, this is Matthew.
 How can I help you?"

 "I'm going to slit my wrists," she says.
 "I hate Thanksgiving.
 I hate that the Christmas decorations have been up in the stores since Halloween.
 I hate the Macy's parade and the Rockettes and cooking and cleaning and the men sitting on their asses watching football and I swear, when the sweet potatoes are done I'm taking the biggest knife I have."